oncoray/mirp/docs/source/mirp.extractFeaturesAndImages.rst

 The ``base_discretisation_method`` and its corresponding parameters are required as long as any texture or intensity-histogram features are involved.

+TODO: More realistic example

+TODO: Example using filter.

 API documentation
 -----------------